lohithbuilds/OpportunityFlow-AI---IQOO-Skylrk-/README.md

 # OpportunityFlow AI 🚀

 OpportunityFlow AI is an AI-powered student opportunity navigator, parser, and preparation platform.
-It helps students discover, analyze, and prepare for premium opportunities (like hackathons, scholarships, fellowships, and competitions) using advanced **Retrieval-Augmented Generation (RAG)** and the **Gemini 2.5 Flash** model.
+It helps students discover, analyze, and prepare for premium opportunities (like hackathons, scholarships, fellowships, and competitions) using advanced **Retrieval-Augmented Generation (RAG)** and the **Gemini 2.5 Flash** model

 The platform extracts structured metadata from messy PDFs, images (brochures, posters), or web URLs and instantly builds customized day-by-day preparation roadmaps and a source-grounded interactive chat mentor.